How to write a Reddit post that actually gets upvoted

 6 min read

 Most Reddit posts get zero traction.
 No upvotes, no comments, buried instantly.
-Then every once in a while, a post takes off.
-Hundreds of upvotes.
-Active discussion.
-Traffic for weeks.
+Then every once in a while, a post takes off: hundreds of upvotes, active discussion, traffic for weeks.

 The title decides everything

-Vague (gets scrolled past): "Some thoughts on building a SaaS"
+"Some thoughts on building a SaaS"Scrolled past

-Specific (gets clicked): "I spent $4,000 on Reddit Ads for my SaaS.
-Here are the actual numbers."
+"I spent $4,000 on Reddit Ads for my SaaS.
+Here are the actual numbers."Clicked

-The second title works because it includes a specific detail ($4,000), sets clear expectations (actual numbers), and signals that the post contains real experience rather than generic advice.
+The second works because it includes a specific detail ($4,000), sets clear expectations (actual numbers), and signals that the post contains real experience rather than generic advice.

-• "I did X. Here is what happened."
+"I did X. Here is what happened."
 People love real-world results.
 "I cold-emailed 200 founders from Reddit.
 31 replied.
 Here is what worked."

 The first two sentences determine if people keep reading